Volatiles in Silicate Melts

 It turns out not easy at all.

 Across the electromagnetic spectrum there are only a couple regions that might provide primary functional group level detection of H bearing functional groups.
-These are primary X-H vibrational modes and 1-H and 2-H Chemical shielding via NMR:
+These are primary X-H vibrational modes (in the Infra Red) and 1-H and 2-H Chemical shielding via NMR (in the radio frequency domain):

 - Vibrational spectroscopy in the mid-Infrared (FTIR and Raman) that reveal H-X through characteristic PRIMARY vibrational frequencies typically in ~ 2500 - 3600 cm-1 range.
 Sadly with IR spectroscopy the primary O-H stretching bands cannot be used to directly distinguish between Si-OH and H2O